tomaskjay/tomaswerts.com/collections/_posts/2024-05-30-trip-to-the-bahamas.md

 ---
 layout:     post
-title:      Trip to the Bahamas
+title:      Trip to the Bahamas (draft)
 date:       2024-05-30
 summary:    2024 fishing trip in the Bahamas
 categories: Traveling
 thumbnail:  /images/bahamas-album/bahamas-thumbnail.jpg
 ---
 The best part about the Bahamas is that it sounds relaxing.
-For the last week of May, everything was a little breezier, a little calmer, and little more easygoing -- because I was in the *Bahamas*.
+For the last week of May, everything was a little calmer, a little breezier, and little more easygoing -- because I was in the *Bahamas*.
 I was lucky enough to spend my entire time there fly fishing off the island of Andros with my two cousins, uncle, and dad.

 {% bluebox %}

 ### The What Is Fly Fishing Blue Box

 Fishing, in the sense of throwing a worm on a hook or dragging a lure across a lake, is really called *spin fishing*.
 Fly fishing is a little different from that.
 The "fly" comes from the much smaller and lighter lures you use.
 They're often handmade by tying together things like thread and feathers around a bare hook.

-The most obvious difference, though, is casting.
+The biggest difference between the two is casting, however.
 Since flies are so light, what you're basically trying to do is throw a paper ball instead of a baseball.
 Give the baseball to Ohtani and he'll strike you out on a whim.
-But give him the paper ball and ...well he'll still probably strike you out -- you'd definitely stand a better chance though.
-That's to say that throwing a baseball is easier because the ball itself is heavy.
-If you try to do the same with the paper, you'll be lucky for it to go even a couple yards.
-Using a fly rod is basically like attaching that paper ball to the end of a rope and yanking the other end forwards so that the rope carries it.
+Give him the paper ball, though, and... well, he’ll still probably strike you out to be honest, but you’d definitely stand a better chance.
+The point is that tossing a baseball is easier because the ball itself is heavy.
+I'm willing to bet that you can throw the baseball with your non-dominant hand further than you can throw the paper ball with your dominant hand.

+Using a fly rod is like attaching that paper ball to the end of a rope and yanking the other end forwards so that the rope carries it.
 When you're casting a fly, it's really the weight of the line that gets it to where it needs to be, not the weight of the fly itself.
-And the way this is done is by swinging the rod back and forth to gradually extend the line and then making a final flick to shoot it forwards.
-It's pretty to watch, but much less common because it takes some practicing to get the whole thing down.
+And the way this is done is by swinging the rod back and forth to gradually extend the line before making a final flick to shoot it forwards.
+It's pretty to watch, but much less common because it takes some practicing to get it all down.
 {% endbluebox %}

 So, at the expense of of our shoulders, this is what we were doing in the most beautiful part of earth <a href="https://x.com/StationCDRKelly/status/592444731076026368" target="_blank">from space</a>.
 We were fishing for bonefish specifically (Andros is known as the bonefish capital of the world).

 In the world of saltwater fly fishing, the "big three" are tarpon, permit, and bonefish.
-Tarpon are the most iconic because they're really photogenic; they're huge and they tend to leap out of the water.
-They're basically giant sardines with funky looking mouths.
+Tarpon are the most iconic because of how photogenic they are; they're huge and they tend to leap out of the water.
+Basically, they're giant sardines with funny looking mouths.
 Permit are these oval-shaped fish that are usually solitary and notoriously wary.
 It's a pretty big deal when you land one because people can spend their entire day searching for one only to lay out a perfect cast and have their fly shrugged off.
-We were fishing for bonefish specifically (Andros is known as the bonefish capital of the world).
-Nickname.
 By the way, all three of these fish are usually just caught and then released back into the water because they're pretty terrible to eat.

 All in all, I'm incredibly grateful for being able to go and we definitely made the most out of it.
 It goes without saying that the fishing was fun, but it was really just liberating to be on the water.
-After all, there aren't many better places to be than in the ocean and under the Bahamian sun.
+After all, there aren't many better places to be than in the ocean and under the Caribbean sun.
 One of our guides put it nicely when he called it "the world's best office."

 I'll let the pictures tell most of the stories but a few general thoughts: